iamnotbobby/dig-tool/docs/SETTINGS.md

 ### Custom Cursor

-**Use Custom Cursor**
-Uses a custom cursor position instead of auto-detection.
+Uses a custom cursor position instead of clicking where your cursor is at.
 Cannot be used with Auto-Walk.
 For setups where you want to click a specific spot manually.
 Must set cursor position first.

 **Cursor Position Setup**
 Click "Set Cursor Position" button to record a specific screen position for custom cursor mode.
 Use if you want consistent clicking at one exact spot.